pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

 - "Dash to Dock" by michele_g
     - Position and size
         - Intelligent autohide
+            - Autohide: Off
             - Dodge windows: Off
+    - Launchers
+        - Show Applications icon: Off
+        - Show trash can: Off
+        - Show volumes and devices: Off
     - Behaviour
         - Use keyboard shortcuts to activate apps
             - Number overlay: Off
             - Show the dock if it is hidden: Off
-            - Shortcut for the options above: `<Super>b`
+            - Shortcut for the options above: Blank
         - Click action: Minimize or show previews
+            - Shift+Click action: Launch new instance
+            - Middle-Click action: Quit
+            - Shift+Middle-Click action: Quit
     - Appearance
-        - Shrink the dash: On
         - Show overview on startup: Off
-        - Use built-in theme: On
+        - Customize opacity: Fixed
+        - Opacity: 0%
 - "Date Menu Formatter" by mkakubowski
-	- Pattern: `h:mm  EEE, MMMM d'  '`
+	- Pattern: `h:mm  EEEE, MMMM d'  '`
 	- Font size: 11
+- "Default Workspace" by MateusRodCosta
+    - Edit metadata.json in the extenstion folder to correspond to Gnome 42
 - "Dell Command Configure menu" by vsimkus
 - "GSConnect" by daniellandau
 - "Hide Top Bar" by tuxor1337